bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/README.md

 # Programming Bitcoin with BitcoinJS and Bitcoin Core CLI

-Welcome to the comprehensive guide to Bitcoin Javascript!
+Welcome to the extensive guide to Bitcoin Javascript!
 In this guide we will explain how to create various types of Bitcoin transactions, using the [BitcoinJS](https://github.com/bitcoinjs/bitcoinjs-lib) library.